What the Hell Happened to Cuba Gooding Jr.?

 Gooding’s big break came in 1991 when he landed the lead role in John Singleton’s directorial debut, Boyz N the Hood.

 Gooding played Tre, a high school student in a bad neighborhood.
 Tre was at a point in his life where he could go either way.
-He could go on to college but he was in danger of getting dragged down by his violent surroundings.
+He had plans to go to college but he was in danger of getting dragged down by his violent surroundings.

 Boyz was one of the first films to depict life in South Central LA.
 It tapped into the growing rap culture in a way no previous film had.
 Over time, its cultural impact has lessened thanks to the imitators Boyz spawned.
 But in 1991, Boyz N the Hood was a pop culture revelation.

 Boyz N the Hood was screened at Cannes.
 It opened to rave reviews and was a smash at the box office.
+It opened in third place behind Terminator 2 and a reissue of Disney’s 101 Dalmations, but Boyz held on to a top 10 spot for six weeks and eventually grossed over $50 million dollars on a budget of around $6 million.
 Singleton became the youngest director ever to be nominated for an Academy Award.

-In short, it was a triumph.
-And Gooding was at the center of it with his leading man debut.
+Boyz was a triumph and Gooding was at the center of it with his leading man debut.
 Much like the character he played on-screen, Gooding’s career could have gone a number of ways.
 Anything was possible, but nothing was guaranteed.

 The next year, Gooding followed up Boyz N the Hood with Gladiator.
 No, not the Russell Crowe/Ridley Scott hit from 2000.
 This Gladiator was a boxing movie which co-starred Brian Dennehy, Robert Loggia and James Marshall from TV’s Twin Peaks.